Layers

 return any(hmac.compare_digest(expected, mac) for mac in macs)

-Reject timestamps further than 5 minutes from your clock — that's your replay-attack guard.
-Multiple v1= entries in the header represent the 24-hour secret-rotation overlap window; your verifier should accept any one of them.
+Reject timestamps outside your tolerance window - that's your replay-attack guard.
+Multiple v1= entries in the header represent secret rotation; your verifier should accept any one of them.

 Retry + dedupe